bbelderbos/bbelderbos.github.io/_posts/2016-12-15-featured-image-creator.md

 See [this issue](https://github.com/niklasvh/html2canvas/issues/103) and [html2canvas FAQ](https://html2canvas.hertzen.com/faq.html).

-Here is a more complete exmample with an second background image:
+Here is a more complete example with an second background image:

 ![quick tour]({{ site.baseurl }}/assets/feat_img2.gif)